 I'm not going to grouse about how it still feels like early spring in Seattle, and how it rained this weekend.
 Instead, I will tell you about our latest treat in the freezer, that I can't seem to make enough of.
 This is one of the best summer treats I can think of to make at home.
 These frozen dipped banana pops are so easy to make you must give it a try if you like bananas.

-I didn't experience my first chocolate coated banana until I was in my 20's, while biking around Martha's Vineyard, a beautiful island off the New England coast.
+I didn't experience a frozen dipped banana pop until I was in my 20's, while biking around Martha's Vineyard, a beautiful island off the New England coast.
 We stopped at a local grocery store and noted this unique treat among all the ice cream pops and cups.
 I couldn't imagine why this frosty treat was not an option on the ice cream truck menu, which is my greatest exposure to quick, cold treats on a hot, sunny day.
 It seemed like it fit right in with fudge popsicles.

 Ingredients

-- 8 ice cream pop sticks wood or others; you can use your ice pop sticks too
+- 8 ice cream pop sticks wood or others

 - a few tablespoons of chopped nuts optional